Ethnic groups in Los Angeles: Asian Americans

+Bangladeshis

+More than 20,000 Bangladeshis live in the Los Angeles area.
+There is a Bangladesh community in Little Bangladesh.

 Cambodians

 Cambodians are concentrated in Long Beach, Van Nuys in the San Fernando Valley, the Monterey Park-Alhambra area of the south San Gabriel Valley and the Walnut-Pomona area of the east San Gabriel Valley.

 Chinese

 The first Chinese arrived in Los Angeles in 1850.
 The great majority came from Guangdong Province in southeastern China, seeking a fortune in Gum Saan ("Gold Mountain"), the Chinese name for America.
 Henry Huntington came to value their expertise as engineers.
 He later said he would not have been able to build his portion of the transcontinental railroad without them.
 After the transcontinental railroad was completed, most took their earnings and returned to China, where they could find a wife and own a little land.
 Others moved to Chinatowns in the cities.
 By 1870, there were 178 Chinese in LA; 80% were adult men.
 Most worked as launderers, cooks and fruit and vegetable growers and sellers.
 Labor unions blamed Chinese for lowering the wages and living standards of Anglo workers, and for being ruled by violent secret societies known as "tongs."
 The newspapers of both Los Angeles and San Francisco were filled with anti-Chinese propaganda.

 The thriving Chinatown, on the eastern edge of the Plaza, was the site of terrible violence on October 24, 1871.
 A gunfight between rival tongs resulted in the accidental death of a white man.
 This enraged the bystanders, and a mob of about 500 Anglos and Latinos descended on Chinatown.
 They randomly lynched 19 Chinese men and boys, only one of whom may have been involved in the original killing.
 Homes and businesses were looted.
 Only 10 rioters were tried.
 Eight were convicted of manslaughter, but their convictions were overturned the following year on a legal technicality.
 This Chinese Massacre of 1871 was the first time that Los Angeles was reported on the front pages of newspapers all over the world, even crowding out reports of the Great Chicago Fire, which had taken place two weeks earlier.
 While the Los Angeles Star went so far to call the massacre "a glorious victory", others fretted about the city's racist and violent image.
 With the coming economic opportunities of the railroads, city fathers set themselves to wipe out mob violence.

 Their efforts, however, led to more restrictive measures against the Chinese.
 In 1878–79, the city council passed several measures adversely affecting Chinese vegetable merchants.
 The merchants went on strike.
 Los Angeles went without vegetables for several weeks, finally bringing the city to the bargaining table.
 Historian William Estrada wrote: "This little-known event may have helped the Chinese to better understand their role in the community as well as the power of organization as a means for community self-defense.
 The strike was a sign that Los Angeles was undergoing dramatic social, economic, and technological change and that the Chinese were a part of that change."